ridge-runner/learning-asm/README.md

 # learning-asm
 Learning the basics of assembly.
 Using x86_64 with the GNU Assembler.

-Based on "Learn to Program with Assembly" by Bartlett
+Based on "Learn to Program with Assembly" by Bartlett and "Programming From the Ground Up" by Bruno.

 ## PURPOSE
 To learn more about computer architecture from the ground up.